 Safe Zone Training

 Safe Zone is a training program on campus that provides an open and safe discussion of the gay, lesbian, bisexual, transgender, and queer communities.
-This training allows for introspection and thought on various aspects of the LGBTQ community via a discussion about tolerance and acceptance.
-Safe Zone aims to educate individuals on issues related to the LGBTQ community and through this, trains participants to become LGBTQ Allies.
-Safe Zone at the University of Wyoming offers a variety of training sessions that cover topics from inequalities in the everyday lives of LGBTQ individuals to healthcare issues specific to members of the LGBTQ communities.
+This training allows for introspection and thought on various aspects of the LGBTQIA community via a discussion about tolerance and acceptance.
+Safe Zone aims to educate individuals on issues related to the LGBTQIA community and through this, trains participants to become LGBTQIA Allies.
+Safe Zone at the University of Wyoming offers a variety of training sessions that cover topics from inequalities in the everyday lives of LGBTQIA individuals to healthcare issues specific to members of the LGBTQIA communities.